rdelpret/cartographer/README.md

 1. Check for new tags
 2. make a PR to update the tag

+### Raw Kubernetes Manifests
+1. Check for updates
+2. apply transformations and rule sets
+3. Make a PR against the kustomize base

 ## Design
 - hold state in CRDs